prog4biol/pfb2019/README.md

 ```

 <p>&nbsp;</p>
 Many numeric functions are not built into the Python core and need to be included in our script if we want to use them.
-To include them we need to type `import math` at the top of the script.
+To include them at the tip of the script type:
+`import math`
+<p>&nbsp;</p>
 These next functions are found in the math module and need to be imported.
 To use these function, prepend the function with the moudule name, i.e, math.ceil(15.5)